 Why are my baked chicken breasts dry?

-• Overcooking: This is, without a doubt, the number one reason.
+- Overcooking: This is, without a doubt, the number one reason.
 That’s why the meat thermometer is your best friend.
-Every oven is different, and chicken breasts vary in size.
+Every oven is different, & chicken breasts vary in size.
 Never rely solely on time.

 How long do I bake chicken breasts at 400 degrees?

-• For a standard 6-8 ounce boneless, skinless chicken breast, you are typically looking at a range of 20 to 30 minutes.
+- For a st&ard 6-8 ounce boneless, skinless chicken breast, you are typically looking at a range of 20 to 30 minutes.
 However, your thermometer is the ultimate authority.
 Always bake to an internal temperature of 165°F (74°C).

 Can I bake frozen chicken breasts?

-• Yes, you can!
+- Yes, you can!
 It will just take longer.
 To bake frozen chicken breasts, you will want to cook them at a slightly lower temperature, around 375°F (190°C), for about 50-60 minutes, or until they reach the required internal temperature.
-Be aware that the texture may not be quite as good, and it’s a bit harder to get a good browned crust.
+Be aware that the texture may not be quite as good, & it’s a bit harder to get a good browned crust.

 Conclusion: Your Journey to Perfect Baked Chicken Breasts Begins Now

-You now have a complete, foolproof guide to making baked chicken breasts that are consistently juicy, tender, and full of flavor.
+You now have a complete, foolproof guide to making baked chicken breasts that are consistently juicy, tender, & full of flavor.
 No more dry, sad dinners.
-The power is in your hands to transform this simple protein into a meal you and your family will genuinely enjoy.
-The key takeaways are simple: pat the chicken dry, season it generously, use a meat thermometer to prevent overcooking, and—most importantly—let it rest.
+The power is in your h&s to transform this simple protein into a meal you & your family will genuinely enjoy.
+The key takeaways are simple: pat the chicken dry, season it generously, use a meat thermometer to prevent overcooking, &—most importantly—let it rest.

 Now that you’re equipped with this knowledge, what are you waiting for?
-Pick a new spice blend, a fresh batch of herbs, or a zesty marinade, and try out this method tonight.
-Share your culinary creations with us in the comments below and let us know your favorite ways to season baked chicken breasts!
+Pick a new spice blend, a fresh batch of herbs, or a zesty marinade, & try out this method tonight.
+Share your culinary creations with us in the comments below & let us know your favorite ways to season baked chicken breasts!
 Happy cooking!